Working with Templates

 - Select "Duplicate"

-- Original template remains unchanged
+- The original template remains unchanged

 Delete